 Make the Neglected a Personal Priority

 Thankfully, men and women across the globe—like Pastor Daha—are championing the cause of people with leprosy.
-Many Gospel for Asia-supported workers focus on serving neglected leprosy patients by helping them in simple yet significant ways.
+Many Gospel for Asia (GFA)-supported workers focus on serving neglected leprosy patients by helping them in simple yet significant ways.
 They cook meals, clean homes, help with personal hygiene, comfort lonely hearts and treat wounds, all in the name of Christ.
 By showing patients the respect and care they deserve, these workers are bringing Christ’s love to thousands.

 Today, you can help give vital care to leprosy patients by supporting the work of Gospel for Asia-supported leprosy ministry.
 Your donation will send hope and practical help to men and women like Ranjini, many of whom don’t yet know anyone cares for them.